 What to do if you don’t get the A-level requirements for Medicine

-Now that you’ve finished those tough A-level exams, you can finally relax and enjoy that fantastic summer you’ve been looking forward to for so long!
-Sadly, as it gets closer to A-level results day, anxiety begins to set in and you find yourself asking the question, “What if I don’t get the A-level requirements for medicine?”
-Hopefully this blog will help you to feel a little more relaxed (if that’s possible!) on 15th August and ensure you have a back-up plan if things don’t go the way you want them to.
+As it gets closer to A-level results day, anxiety begins to set in and you may find yourself asking the question, “What if I don’t get the A-level requirements for medicine?”
+Hopefully, this blog will help you to feel a little more relaxed and ensure you have a back-up plan if things don’t go the way you want them to.

 If you didn't manage to get the A-level grades you were hoping for, and didn't get into your universities to study medicine, don't worry – you can still become a doctor!
 Find out how with our handy guide.